mpedramfar/Lean-game-maker/README.md

 This library renders structured Lean files into an interactive game with a javascript Lean server running on the browser.
 See the [Natural number game](https://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/) for an implementation of this game.

+The games built with this library work best in Chrome and Firefox.

 ## Installation

 See the [installation guide](https://github.com/mpedramfar/Lean-game-maker/blob/master/INSTALL.md).